kubeshop/botkube-docs/content/_index.md

   <div class="rightimage" style="padding-top:10%;">
     <h1>Debug</h1>
     <ul>
-    <li>BotKube can execute a kubectl commands on Kubernetes cluster without giving access to Kubeconfig or underlying infrastructure.</li>
+    <li>BotKube can execute kubectl commands on Kubernetes cluster without giving access to Kubeconfig or underlying infrastructure.</li>
     <li>With BotKube you can debug your deployment, services or anything about your cluster right from your messaging window ;) </li>
-    <li>BotKube can talk to multiple cluster, you just need to deploy BotKube backend in each cluster with the same token.
+    <li>BotKube can talk to multiple clusters, you just need to deploy BotKube backend in each cluster with the same token.
 That's it! </li>
     </ul>
   </div>
 </div>